 One of my many interests is HF propagation study.
 For years I’ve wanted to study HF propagation by monitoring broadcast station signals on the HF band.
 The challenge with this sort of work is that very stable receivers are needed since one has to “zoom” in on the signal down to say 2.5Hz to either side of the carrier signal of the broadcast station!
 If a very stable receiver is not used (in the range of 1ppm drift or better) then the carrier being monitored will simply drift right out of the pass-band of the monitor software.
 Therefore, that puts all receivers that don’t use at least a TCXO (temperature controlled crystal oscillator) out of the question.
-With that said, things have come a long way since I first became interesting in this subject.
+With that said, things have come a long way since I first became interested in this subject.
 Today we can capture reasonably stable HF dopplergrams with a SDR that cost $20!

 For an excellent explanation and background regarding HF propagation and dopplergrams please visit ZL1BPU’s site.

 I’ve been experimenting with HF Doppler using an RTL-SDR Blug V3 which has a TCXO in place of the less stable crystals which these cheap units normally use.
 I’ve been pleasantly surprised with the frequency stability of this unit!
 It has allowed me to do interesting experiments related to HF propagation.
 Following are some examples with explanations of what you can expect to capture with a similar setup.